 The dominant partner (usually called the dom or top) takes psychological and/or physical control over the submissive partner (called the sub or bottom).
 Partners may sometimes also switch roles during a BDSM session.
 Mind that a BDSM session is also known as a “BDSM scene” or “BDSM play.”

-It’s commonly agreed upon that BDSM roleplay activities should always be safe, sane and consensual (SSC), which means that everything is based on safe activities, that all participants are of sufficiently sound mind to consent, and that all participants indeed consent.
+It’s commonly agreed upon that BDSM roleplay activities should always be Safe, Sane and Consensual (SSC), which means that everything is based on safe activities, that all participants are of sufficiently sound mind to consent, and that all participants indeed consent.

 People are drawn to engaging in BDSM for a variety of reasons.
 For instance, motives may be curiosity, wanting to experience new sensations, exploring power dynamics, self-discovery, enhancing intimacy, experimenting with (sexual and non-sexual) fantasies, or release of emotions, stress, and anxiety, to name some.

-Others are drawn to the power dynamics of domination, submission, control, or vulnerability, which sometimes serves as a reflection or abreaction with regard to their daily lives in the domains of society, work, family, or partner relationship.
+Others are drawn to the power dynamics of domination, submission, control, or vulnerability, which sometimes serves as a reflection or abreaction with regard to their daily lives in the domains of society, work, family, or partner relationships.

-There are also people who come to intense relaxation and stress relief by either being able to enact their fantasies, or perhaps take either a submissive or a dominant role in BDSM play.
+There are also people who come to intense relaxation and stress relief by either being able to enact their fantasies, or perhaps take either a submissive or a dominant role in BDSM Play.